swen-teo/wad2g8t8-2025/README.md

   - Public Key
 - **Cost**: Free tier
 - ⚠️ **Important**: Free tier only allows up to 200 email requests.
 Once used up, new API is needed.

+#### Spotify Web API (Optional - for Music Discovery Quest)
+- Go to Spotify Developer Dashboard
+- Log in with your Spotify account (create one if needed)
+- Click "Create App"
+- Fill in the app details:
+  - App Name: QuestPass
+  - App Description: Music discovery and event platform
+  - Redirect URI: `http://localhost:3000/callback` (for local dev)
+  - Add your production URL later: `https://your-domain.com/callback`
+- Accept the Terms of Service
+- Click "Create"
+- Copy your:
+  - Client ID
+  - Client Secret
+- Click "Edit Settings" and add all redirect URIs you'll use
+- Cost: Free (with rate limits: 180 requests/minute)
+- ⚠️ Note: Requires OAuth 2.0 implementation for user authorization

+#### Deezer API (Used automatically - No key required)
+- The app uses the public Deezer API for:
+  - Artist images and metadata
+  - Album cover art
+  - Music catalog data for guessing games
+- No API key required - completely free and open
+- CORS Handling: The app uses `corsproxy.io` to bypass CORS restrictions
+- Rate Limits:
+  - Generous limits for free tier
+  - No authentication needed for public endpoints
+- Endpoints used:
+  - `/chart/0/artists` - Popular artists
+  - `/chart/0/tracks` - Popular tracks
+  - /`artist/{id}/albums` - Artist's albums
+- 📚 Documentation: Deezer API Docs

 ### 5. Create Environment Files